diku-dk/futhark-book/language.rst

 value ``(false, 1, 2.0)`` is of type ``(bool, i32, f64)``.
 A tuple
 element can also be another tuple, as in ``((1,2),(3,4))``, which is of type ``((i32,i32),(i32,i32))``.
-A tuple cannot have just one element, but empty tuples are permitted, although they are not very useful—these are written ``()`` and are of type ``()``. *Records* exist as syntactic sugar on top of tuples, and will be discussed in :ref:`records`.
+A tuple cannot have just one element, but empty tuples are permitted, although they are not very useful — these are written ``()`` and are of type ``()``. *Records* exist as syntactic sugar on top of tuples, and will be discussed in :ref:`records`.